The Ultimate Guide to NYC for first timers

 Between 5th and 6th Avenues and 48th and 51st streets

 This popular New York City destination is on the list of most people and is an easy walk from Times Square.
 Rockefeller Center was built in the 1930s and features Art Deco buildings surrounding a plaza with an ice rink, the Channel Gardens, flags, and sculptures.
-Although the big draw is at Christmas, it is still a lovely place to walk and enjoy at any time of year.
+Although the big draw is Christmas at Rockefeller Center, it is still a lovely place to walk and enjoy at any time of year.

 Plan on 30 minutes.